SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 >
 > CEDRIC.
 >
-> I HAVE A MATTER ABOUT WHICH I'D LIKE TO SPEAK.
+> I HAVE A MATTER ABOUT WHICH I'D LIKE TO SPEAK BEFORE ANYONE ELSE ARRIVES.

-<BR><I>KEVIN took this opportunity to walk up the stairs to his left and leave the entryway.</i>
+<BR><I>KEVIN took this opportunity to take his leave and walk up the stairs to his left.</i>

 #### STRAUD

 > PLEASE COME HAVE A SEAT IN THE SITTING ROOM.

 <BR><I>A fire roars in the hearth.
-CEDRIC, STRAUD sit on catty-corner couches.</i>
+CEDRIC, STRAUD sit on catty-corner couches.
+By the look of the healthy flames, it has been burning for hours.</i>

 #### STRAUD

 > I WANT YOU TO PLEDGE YOURSELF TO OBOROVSKY.

+<BR><i>The command is out of left field.</i>

-<BR><I>SVETLANA OBOROVSKY was a name with which he was familiar, though they had never spoken.
-She occasionally made an appearance on the wIntraNet, though she often seemed distracted.</i>
+<I>SVETLANA OBOROVSKY was a name with which he was familiar, though they had never spoken privately.
+She occasionally made appearance on the wIntraNet, though she often seemed distracted.</i>

 #### CEDRIC

 > I THOUGHT <U>YOU</U> WERE TO TAKE ON VINCENT'S STUDENTS.
+>
+> WASN'T THAT WHAT YOU PROMISED HIM?

 #### STRAUD

 > I DID, AND I HAVE.
 >
-> I AM NOT REFUSING YOUR SERVICE.
-THERE IS STILL MUCH I CAN TEACH YOU.
+> I AM NOT TURNING YOU OUT.
 >
 > SHE IS WISE.
 SHE IS NOT OF MY LINEAGE.
 THERE IS MUCH SHE KNOWS THAT I DO NOT.

+<br><i>CEDRIC knew SVETLANA was a native of MUSKOVY.
+Of the scant things he knew about her, notably that she'd once sold her services as a ghostwriter to a famous name, he reckoned her birthyear in the 1810s or 1820s.
+Older than many, but not as old as STRAUD.</I>

 #### CEDRIC